boydhamilton/mogi/README.md

 ## INPUT

+Because mogi was originally made to build games that operate without a mouse, there is no native support for mouse or mousebutton input yet.

 There are a few options for processing input, scene.keys is a boolean array with index corresponding to key code.
 Use

 ```java